rejetto/hfs/dev-plugins.md

 - `emit(name: string, params?: object): any[]` use this to emit a custom event.
 Prefix name with your plugin name to avoid conflicts.
 - `Icon: ReactComponent` Properties:
     - `name: string` refer to file `icons.ts` for names, but you can also enter an emoji instead.
+- `iconBtn(icon: string, onClick: function, props?: any)` render a React Icon Button.
+For icons, refer to `Icon` component.
 - `useBatch(worker, job): any`
 - `getNotifications(channel: string, cb: (eventName: string, data:any) => void)`
   receive messages when the backend uses `notifyClient` on the same channel.